US map with route of my Amtrak adventure marked

 During the 11 day trip, I spent 4 nights on trains.
 I chose not to get a sleeper accommodation, but rather travelled in coach.
 Even with 2 nights in a row on the train, that was perfectly fine.

-Amtrak long distance coaches, be that the 2-level Superliner cars or single level Amfleet coaches have very comfortable seats with plenty of room to wiggle and stretch your legs.
+Amtrak long distance coaches, be that the 2-level Superliner cars or single level Amfleet coaches, have very comfortable seats with plenty of room to wiggle and stretch your legs.
 The seat reclines and there’s a leg rest and a foot rest.

 When traveling I always bring some snacks and something to drink with me.
 Beyond that, I count on the on-board service for meals and wasn’t disappointed.
 The dining car provided good food.
 Some trains offer a carry-out service in coach, where the coach steward can order from a limited menu and bring to your seat.
 Costs a bit less than the dining car.

 Being seated with strangers in the dining car provided opportunities to converse and meet new people.
-Only onece did I end up at a table of 4 with a person who just wanted to eat and get out of there and not be social at all.
+Only once did I end up at a table of 4 with a person who just wanted to eat and get out of there and not be social at all.

 Originally this trip was all about getting from Little Rock to Washington, DC, for a meeting.
 I could have flown or driven.
 Have done both before.
 Did not fancy driving all that distance by myself, plus I-40 through Tennessee and especially I-81 through Virginia are full of trucks.